louiezzang/loan-prediction/README.md

   It can be used for predicting the probability of an event like this use case.
   Outputs have a nice probabilistic interpretation, and the algorithm can be regularized to avoid overfitting.
   Meanwhile, a neural network is hard to interpret the output such as "black box".
-  Instead, neural network is good for unstructured data sets like image, audio, and text and it does not perform well on structured data sets.
+  Instead, neural network is good for unstructured data sets like image, audio, and text.
   Neural network is useful for image processing and natural language processing and so on.